Paramuths/stat-classification-plot-package/README.md

 # statplot

-pip package to help with plotting true labels and predicted labels in ML
+pip package to help with displaying and saving outputs from classification